 Lyft Mulberry is PMS: 2735.
 CMYK: 100, 100, 0, 0.
 RGB: 53, 35, 132.
 HEX: #352384.

 Lyft Charcoal is PMS: 533.
 CMYK: 90, 82, 45, 47.
 RGB: 51, 52, 71.
 HEX: #333347.

 Lyft used Maslow’s Hierarchy of Needs to define their design principles, which are threefold: Nail the basics, build confidence (consistent and transparent), and be unique (ownable and delightful).

-The “l” is lowercased and we can clearly see a play on the word “lyft” itself.
-This play represents lyft being a fun and alternative to more serious and professional Uber.
+The “l” is lowercase and we can clearly see a play on the word “lyft” itself.
+This play represents Lyft being fun and an alternative to more serious and professional Uber.
 The “f” and “t” are beautifully merged together with two symmetrical and even marks that are used for the letter crossing.

 In this design, merging represents Lyft’s ability to deliver the consumer a ride from their current location to their destination.
 Seamlessly.
 Point A to Point B.

 Lyft’s logo is iconic because it combines vivid colors with an instantly recognizable company wordmark.
-Consumers immediately know what the company product is, an on-demand ride sharing service that can get you anywhere at any time, is fun, and reliable.
+Consumers immediately know what the company product is, an on-demand ride-sharing service that can get you anywhere at any time, is fun and is reliable.

 Lyft is a modern logo design in the Automotive, E-commerce & Retail and Hospitality industries.